Indo-Pakistani war of 1947–1948: Operations Gulab and Eraze

 The Indians continued to attack in the Kashmir Valley sector driving north to capture Keran and Gurais (Operation Eraze).
-They also repelled a counterattack aimed at Tithwal.
+They also repelled a counterattack aimed at Teetwal.
 In the Jammu region, the forces besieged in Poonch broke out and temporarily linked up with the outside world again.
 The Kashmir State army was able to defend Skardu from the Gilgit Scouts impeding their advance down the Indus valley towards Leh.
 In August the Chitral Scouts and Chitral Bodyguard under Mata ul-Mulk besieged Skardu and with the help of artillery were able to take Skardu.
 This freed the Gilgit Scouts to push further into Ladakh.

 Operation Bison

 During this time the front began to settle down.
 The siege of Poonch continued.
 An unsuccessful attack was launched by 77 Parachute Brigade (Brig Atal) to capture Zoji La pass.
 Operation Duck, the earlier epithet for this assault, was renamed as Operation Bison by Cariappa.
 M5 Stuart light tanks of 7 Cavalry were moved in dismantled conditions through Srinagar and winched across bridges while two field companies of the Madras Sappers converted the mule track across Zoji La into a jeep track.
-The surprise attack on 1 November by the brigade with armour supported by two regiments of 25-pounders and a regiment of 3.7-inch guns, forced the pass and pushed the tribal and Pakistani forces back to Matayan and later Dras.
+The surprise attack on 1 November by the brigade with armour supported by two regiments of 25-pounder gun-howitzers and a regiment of 3.7-inch mountain guns, forced the pass and pushed the tribal and Pakistani forces back to Matayan and later Dras.
 The brigade linked up on 24 November at Kargil with Indian troops advancing from Leh while their opponents eventually withdrew northwards toward Skardu.
 The Pakistani attacked the Skardu on 10 February 1948 which was repulsed by the Indian soldiers.
 Thereafter, the Skardu Garrison was subjected to continuous attacks by the Pakistan Army for the next three months and each time, their attack was repulsed by the Colonel Sher Jung Thapa and his men.
 Thapa held the Skardu with hardly 250 men for whole six long months without any reinforcement and replenishment.
-On 14 August Thapa had to surrender Skardu to the Pakistani Army and raiders after a year long siege.
+On 14 August, Thapa had to surrender Skardu to the Pakistani Army and raiders after a year long siege.